 However, the innovators of the procedure at UCSF guarantee that it isn’t harmful to the patient’s health.

 Airport Metal Detectors Will Beep

-The fixed magnetic device in the patient’s chest can be detected by metal detector systems.
-It can be very awkward to hear the beeper every time you go inside a store in the mall.
+Metal detector systems can detect the fixed magnetic device in the patient’s chest.
+It can be very awkward to hear the beeper whenever you go inside a store in the mall.

 Also, the magnetic device can cause obstacles while you’re going through airport security.
 People waiting in line behind you will usually get upset at you.
 Don’t worry.

 The inventors of this procedure found a solution for this.
-They will give you and your parents a confirmation note that proves there is a magnetic device inserted in you to correct a chest deformity.
+They will give you and your parents a confirmation note that proves a magnetic device is inserted into you to correct a chest deformity.

 Remember to always carry it inside your wallet, just in case.
 You don’t want to spend hours explaining your situation to the mall security officers.
 Also, you may want to avoid the uncomfortable stares of everyone inside the shopping center.